leftmove/cria/README.md

     print(response)

 quit()
-# Olama will keep running, and will be used the next time this program starts.
+# Olama will keep running, and be used the next time this program starts.
 ```

 ## Contributing